-Lloyd B. Minor, MD, dean of Stanford School of Medicine, recently shared his new list of recommended reading for the winter on social media (Instagram, LinkedIn, Facebook, Twitter).
+Lloyd B. Minor, MD, Dean of Stanford School of Medicine, recently shared his 2023 winter reading list on social media (LinkedIn, Facebook, & Instagram).
 Describing his recommendations, Dean Minor stated:

 Access these books and more leisure reading!

 Print copies of all the books are available at Lane Library.
 To access the ebooks, you need a SUNet ID for login.
-All ebooks are limited to one simultaneous user.
+Many ebooks are limited to one simultaneous user.